neicnordic/sensitive-data-archive/docs/decisions/0004-separate-passport-clearinghouse-service.md

   service.

-Redis should be re-evaluated if the Visa Authorization Service scales beyond 2-3 pods and local caching becomes insufficient, or if other SDA services develop a measured need for shared caching.
+Redis should be re-evaluated if the Visa Authorization Service scales beyond 2-3 pods and in-process caching becomes insufficient, or if other SDA services develop a measured need for shared caching.

 ### Option 3: Keep current architecture (status quo)